Getting to Zero Buildings Database

 For more information:

-Learn more about the residential ZE market in the Net Zero Energy Coalition’s 2017 Zero Energy Inventory.
+- Learn more about the residential ZE market in the Team Zero inventory.

-See the full list of buildings and related details in The 2019 Getting to Zero Project List.
+- See the full list of buildings and related details in the 2020 Getting to Zero Project List.

-*It is important to note that zero net annual energy usage is not equivalent to zero carbon.
-The net CO2 emissions shown here are a first-order estimate based solely on annualized net operational energy.
-NBI uses EPA eGrid 2016 factors to convert annual net kWh and therms to annual net CO2 emissions.
+It is important to note that zero net annual energy usage is not equivalent to zero carbon.
 Fully measuring the CO2 emissions attributable to buildings requires more information than is available for most buildings in the GTZ Buildings Database.
-Carbon emissions impacts can vary significantly with time based largely on the energy sources used to produce electricity (coal, gas, solar, wind, etc.).
-As more renewables come online this temporal variation is becoming more significant in many locations.
+Carbon emissions impacts can vary significantly across both time and space based largely on the energy sources used to produce electricity (coal, gas, solar, wind, etc.).
+As more renewables come online these temporal and geographical variations are becoming more significant.
 For more on this topic, see the GridOptimal Buildings Initiative.
 In addition, the embodied carbon associated with construction and materials can be substantial.
-For more information about embodied carbon, see the Carbon Leadership Forum.
+See our resource hub for more information on the topic of embodied carbon.